Imaad08/individual-backend/README.md

 api: This directory contains code that receives and responds to requests from external servers.
 It serves as the interface between the external world and the logic and code in the rest of the project.

+api/users:  These API's are guarded by @token_required, test these using Postman, first you must authenticate http://127.0.0.1:8086/api/users/authenticate using raw body JSON {"uid": "toby", "password": "123toby"} which will obtain a Cookie.
+Then you can use the API http://127.0.0.1:8086/api/users

+api/players: These API's are unguarded.
+The GET method can be run in the browser http://127.0.0.1:8086/api/players/.
+PUT, POST, DELETE methods are supported and can be tested in POSTMAN.

 model: This directory contains files that implement the backend functionality for many of the files in the api directory.
 For example, there may be files in the model directory that directly interact with the database.

 templates: This directory contains files and subdirectories used to support the home and error pages of the website.